x3devships/delta-www/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Limited Staking Window
-Before deploying the website when the LSW is not ready to be ended, the LSW ending can be smulated using the hardhat node and using core contract repository:

 ### Running with the hardhat node
 In the core contracts repository start the hardhat local node.
 ```